osoftware/spedn/docs/script.rst

 Kinds of boxes
 ==============

-You can spot two kinds of addresses in Bitcoin Cash:
+You can spot two kinds of addresses in Bitcoin Cash, eCash and Lotus:

 Pay To Public Key Hash (P2PKH)
 ------------------------------